opnsense/docs/source/manual/how-tos/self-signed-chain.rst

    :scale: 15%

 ..
 Tip::

     Use valid email addresses for your certificates always.
     Bogus addresses can pose a security risk not only for certificates btw. ;-)

-The intermediate
+The Intermediate
 ----------------

 Time to create the second CA which is an **intermediate CA** this certificate will be signed by the root CA we just created.
 In return it will sign the sever certificate for OPNsense.

+Go to **Trust/Authorities**

-Have a look at the form create one and save it.
+Have a look at the form create an intermediate CA and save it.

 ====================== =================================== ========================================
  **Descriptive name**   opnsense-ca-intermediate            *Choose a name that makes sense to you*